-When we last were here, in my deep dive through the Indiana Jones canon, I had just finished Temple of Doom.
+When we last were here, in my deep dive through the Indiana Jones canon, I had just finished my Temple of Doom review.
 In case you missed it, me and noted Jones enthusiast Steven Spielberg graded it, “Hmm, not my favorite.”
 So what would I think of the next installment in the franchise?
 Read my Last Crusade retro review to find out.

 Wait, Is This Another Prequel?

 You kids today, with your dungarees and your hula hoops and your Timothee Chalamets, just don’t know. (image via Paramount/Lucasfilm)

 Indiana Jones and the Last Crusade begins in 1912.
 As the setting, Arches National Park, is deep in native land–everything is native land–I was immediately wary.
 What fresh horrors would I see after the last one?
 And then they showed me the face of my first love.

 If you weren’t alive at the same time as River Phoenix, then you might not understand how special he was.
 Let me try and explain.
 Or let Richard Dreyfuss explain.
 During Variety‘s oral history of the making of Stand By Me, he said:

 There are certain actors like Philip Seymour Hoffman.
 When Philip died, what we were grieving about was not only that he died, but that he took a very well-known future away from us.
 We knew he had all these great performances to come.
 That left a big hole.
 The same thing is true of River Phoenix.
 He was, without question, the best of that group of actors that came up at that time.
 Movie stardom is not just acting talent.
 It’s not just your ability to move an audience.
 It’s a combination of a lot of things.
 And he had it.
 He died so young that it was a real theft.
 A real robbery.